kurisuD/pap_logger/README.md

 The TimedRotatingFileHandler is rotating by default every day, and 15 days of logs are kept.

-These values can only be changed when instantiating LsslLogger:
+These values can only be changed when instantiating PaPLogger:
 ```python
 from pathlib import Path
 from pap_logger import *